MazArslan/overprovisioning/Overprovisioning.md

 ![select machine pool tab](./images/machine-pool-tab.png) Go to the Machine Pool tab

 ![edit machine pool](./images/scale-machine-pool.png)
-Create a new machine pool or select a pre-existing machine pool and select scale.
+Create a new machine pool or Select a pre-existing machine pool and select `Scale`.

 ![Enable Autoscaling](./images/enable-autoscaling.png)
 Enable Autoscaling on your machine pool